Trump warns 'ridiculous partisan' probes may upset progress

-Trump's speech to lawmakers and the nation comes at a critical moment in his presidency.
-He pushed his party into a lengthy government shutdown over border security, only to cave to Democrats.
-With another shutdown deadline looming, the president has few options for getting Congress to fund a border wall, and he risks further alienating his party if he tries to circumvent lawmakers by declaring a national emergency instead.
+Looming over the president's address was a fast-approaching Feb.
+15 deadline to fund the government and avoid another shutdown.
+Democrats have refused to acquiesce to his demands for a border wall, and Republicans are increasingly unwilling to shut down the government to help him fulfill his signature campaign pledge.
+Nor does the GOP support the president's plan to declare a national emergency if Congress won't fund the wall.

-Trump made no mention of an emergency declaration his remarks.
-And though he offered a lengthy defense of his call for a border wall, declaring, "I will get it built."
+Wary of publicly highlighting those intraparty divisions, Trump made no mention of an emergency declaration in his remarks.
+He did offer a lengthy defense of his call for a border wall, declaring: "I will build it."
 But he delivered no ultimatums about what it would take for him to sign legislation to keep the government open.

-"I am asking you to defend our very dangerous southern border out of love and devotion to our fellow citizens and to our country," he said.
+"I am asking you to defend our very dangerous southern border out of love and devotion to our fellow citizens and to our country," he said, painting a dark and foreboding picture of the risks posed to Americans by illegal immigration.

-In his speech, Trump also planned to announce details of a second meeting with North Korea's Kim Jong Un, outlining a summit on Feb.
-27 and 28 in Vietnam, according to his prepared remarks.
-Trump has been teasing the meeting in recent weeks.
-The two met last summer in Singapore, though that meeting only led to a vaguely worded commitment by the North to denuclearize.
+The 72-year-old Trump harkened back to moments of American greatness, celebrating the moon landing as astronaut Buzz Aldrin looked on from the audience and heralding the liberation of Europe from the Nazis.
+He led the House chamber in singing happy birthday to a Holocaust survivor sitting with first lady Melania Trump.

+"Together, we represent the most extraordinary nation in all of history.
+What will we do with this moment?
+How will we be remembered?"
+Trump said.

+"If I had not been elected president of the United States, we would right now, in my opinion, be in a major war with North Korea," he said.

+As he condemned political turmoil in Venezuela, Trump declared that "America will never be a socialist country" - a remark that may also have been targeted at high-profile Democrats who identify as socialists.

-As he stood before lawmakers, the president was surrounded by symbols of his emboldened political opposition.
+The president was surrounded by symbols of his emboldened political opposition.
 House Speaker Nancy Pelosi, who was praised by Democrats for her hard-line negotiating during the shutdown, sat behind Trump as he spoke.
-Many House Democratic women wore white, the color favored by early 20th-century suffragettes.
 And several senators running for president were also in the audience, including Sens.
 Kamala Harris of California and Cory Booker of New Jersey.

-Another Democratic star, Stacey Abrams, will deliver the party's response to Trump.
+Another Democratic star, Stacey Abrams, delivered the party's response to Trump.
 Abrams narrowly lost her bid in November to become America's first black female governor, and party leaders are aggressively recruiting her to run for U.S. Senate from Georgia.

 Trump's address amounted to an opening argument for his re-election campaign.
 Polls show he has work to do, with his approval rating falling to just 34 percent after the shutdown, according to a recent survey conducted by The Associated Press-NORC Center for Public Affairs Research.

-He said, "The only thing that can stop it are foolish wars, politics or ridiculous partisan investigations" an apparent swipe at the special counsel investigation into ties between Russia and Trump's 2016 campaign.
+"The only thing that can stop it," he said, "are foolish wars, politics or ridiculous partisan investigations" - an apparent swipe at the special counsel investigation into ties between Russia and Trump's 2016 campaign, as well as the upcoming congressional investigations.

-Turning to foreign policy, another area where Republicans have increasingly been willing to distance themselves from the president, Trump defended his decisions to withdraw U.S. troops from Syria and Afghanistan.
+The diverse Democratic caucus, which includes a bevy of women, sat silently for much of Trump's speech.
+But they leapt to their feet when he noted there are "more women in the workforce than ever before."

+The increase is due to population growth - and not something Trump can credit to any of his policies.

 "Great nations do not fight endless wars," he said, adding that the U.S. is working with allies to "destroy the remnants" of the Islamic State group and that he has "accelerated" efforts to reach a settlement in Afghanistan.

-IS militants have lost territory since Trump's surprise announcement in December that he was pulling U.S. forces out, but military officials warn the fighters could regroup within six months to a year after the Americans leave.Several leading GOP lawmakers have sharply criticized his plans to withdraw from Syria, as well as from Afghanistan.
+IS militants have lost territory since Trump's surprise announcement in December that he was pulling U.S. forces out, but military officials warn the fighters could regroup within six months to a year of the Americans leaving.Several leading GOP lawmakers have sharply criticized his plans to withdraw from Syria, as well as from Afghanistan.

-Trump's guests for the speech include Anna Marie Johnson, a woman whose life sentence for drug offenses was commuted by the president, and Joshua Trump, a sixth-grade student from Wilmington, Delaware, who has been bullied over his last name.
-They will sit with first lady Melania Trump during the address.
+Trump's guests for the speech included Anna Marie Johnson, a woman whose life sentence for drug offenses was commuted by the president, and Joshua Trump, a sixth-grade student from Wilmington, Delaware, who has been bullied over his last name.
+They sat with Mrs. Trump during the address.

 RELATED: Some women Democrats wear white to SOTU